micromata/Baumeister/README.md

 	1.4.24

 If that isn’t the case you have to install Node.js first.
 On OS X I strongly recommend installing Node via [Homebrew](http://brew.sh).
-Not just because it’s easier to switch versions with Homebrew but also beacuse you prevent potential permission problems when running npm.
+Not just because it’s easier to switch versions with Homebrew but also because you prevent potential permission problems when running npm.

 ### Bower

-Bootstrap and jQuery and other plugins are installed via [Bower](http://bower.io) (»A package manager for the web«).
+Bootstrap, jQuery and other plugins are installed via [Bower](http://bower.io) (»a package manager for the web«).
 You can check the availability of bower with typing the following into your terminal:

 	bower --version

-Your Terminal should response with the version number of Bower, if Bower is installed properly.
+Your terminal should response with the version number of Bower, if Bower is installed properly.
 Something like:

 	1.3.9